shahzadhuq/modernization-decomposing-monolith/README.md

 ## Core Problems to Solve

-1. Most customers can figure out where to start, what to retire, or replace.
+1. Commonly customers can figure out where to start, what to retire, or replace.

-1. Majority struggles with figuring out an approach to achieve enables balance and maximize output of their bandwidth.
+1. Where customer might struggle is figuring out the right approach to achieve enables balance and maximize their limited bandwidth.
 Example:
     1. How do I continue to ship features and bug fixes for the monolith?
     2. How do I maximize sharing codebase b/t monolith and modernized version?
     3. How do the monolith and modernized versions co-exist w/out breaking anything?